By Faye Martins

 Five Common Yoga Techniques that Benefit from Props

-Yoga props can be as simple as blankets, mats, blocks, straps, and pillows or as sophisticated as finely crafted wooden benches and headstand specialty products.
-Whether designed to open the hips, support the back, or release the neck, a wide range of Yoga props in a variety of price ranges assures the well being and confidence of all Yoga practitioners.
+Why use Yoga props?
+Naturally, the experience of practicing a modified posture is a stepping stone for some.
+However, some students will continue to use props for life.
+Props can be as simple as blankets, mats, blocks, straps, and pillows or as sophisticated as finely crafted wooden benches and headstand specialty products.
+Whether designed to open the hips, support the back, or release the neck, a wide range of Yoga props in a variety of price ranges assures the well-being and confidence of all Yoga practitioners.

 © Copyright – Aura Wellness Center – Publications Division

 To see our selection of Yoga teacher training courses, please visit the following link.

 Click here to see our online Yoga Nidra teacher training course.

 Are you an experienced teacher looking for YACEP credits or continuing education?

 52 Essential Principles of Yoga Philosophy to Deepen your Practice